senturkzuhtu11/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 The number of API requests for an organization is limited for all APIs in order to protect the service for all users.

-Okta has three types of rate limits:  org-wide rate limits that vary by API endpoint, concurrent rate limits on the number of simultaneous transactions regardless of endpoint, and end-user rate limits on the endpoints that end users access directly.
+Okta has three types of rate limits:

+* [Org-wide rate limits](#org-wide-rate-limits) that vary by API endpoint
+* [Concurrent rate limits](#concurrent-rate-limits) on the number of simultaneous transactions regardless of endpoint
+* [End-user rate limits](#end-user-rate-limits) on individual endpoints that end users access directly

-Org-wide and concurrent limits are evaluated separately and reported in headers that are returned with each response. <!-- How are end user limits reported? -->
+Org-wide and concurrent limits are evaluated separately and reported in headers that are returned with each response.

 > Note that these limits are not covered by the API SLA, and may be changed if the service requires it to protect customers.
 We provide advance warning of changes when possible.